daryllstrauss/tango/README.md

 1) Modify the reader program to combine all the scans for you.
 This should be trivial to do in python.

-2) Snap a color photo along with each scan, and use the reader program to create color point clouds.
+2) DONE ~~Snap a color photo along with each scan, and use the reader program to create color point clouds.~~

 3) Extend the reader to write a threejs program to display these point clouds on the web.